-Ghost is a 10 year old Lusitano gelding, who is currently battling advanced melanoma.
-Ghost has just debuted his mission with The Wild Beauty Foundation, getting to know the children of St. Jude Hospital during an immersive live event between California and Memphis!
+Ghost is an 11 year old Lusitano gelding, who is currently battling advanced melanoma.
+Ghost debuted his mission with The Wild Beauty Foundation in 2021, getting to know the children of St. Jude Hospital during an immersive live event between California and Memphis!

 A sweetheart of a horse, and apparently very apt with words, Ghost was so inspired that he began writing letters to the kids.

-Follow his journey on this page.
-Ghost is excited to continue meeting children who can benefit from the therapeutic presence of a horse, and hopes to eventually make it all the way to Memphis himself.
+Ghost is excited to continue meeting children who can benefit from the therapeutic presence of a horse.

 Above are photos of WBF Ambassador Mackenzie Foy with Ghost.

 Zephra and Zion are two mustangs we witnessed being rounded up in 2019 in Nevada which took the freedom of approximately 800 horses.
 The paint colt, Zion was only about a month old, and Zephyra his mother was estimated to be about six.

 Thanks to the help of Lifesavers Wild Horse Rescue and The American Wild Horse Campaign, WBF Founders were able to find them at the mass holding facility, and officially adopt them.

 “Zephyra” is named for the “goddess of the West Wind” and “Zion” is named for her “sun”.